Stop, breathe and listen

 4. Do you often ask people to repeat sentences?

 If you’ve answered yes to one or more of the above questions, speak to a hearing care professional and take the first step in the right direction.

 Hearing loss is not uncommon and nothing to be afraid of.
 We’re here to help you.
 The quicker you get an expert opinion, the better your quality of life will be.

 There are several experts you can talk to who will assess your hearing based on a hearing test, and determine what steps to take on your venture to better hearing:

-A highly trained health care professional that holds a doctorate degree and is recognized in for their specialty in testing hearing and providing solutions for hearing health care.
+A highly trained health care professional that holds a degree and is recognized for their specialty in testing hearing and providing solutions for hearing health care.

 A physician who specializes in medical issues regarding the ear, nose and throat (ENT).
 May also be referred to as Otologist, Otolaryngologist and neuro-Otologist are alternative names.
 Ask your family doctor for further details.